New Jersey Agricultural Service Provider Education and Networking to Improve Farmer Outreach and Services

 Overview of Survey Methodology

-Initial knowledge: The objective of the initial knowledge survey is to quantify the understanding each ASP has related to other groups participating in the program.
-The team will ask that respondents relay their understanding of the other ASP programs, mainly as a Likert-scale type response (1=no knowledge, 5=very knowledgeable).
-These surveys will also determine if individual groups typically partner with one another or direct producers to other groups for service.
+Initial knowledge: The objective of the initial knowledge survey was to quantify the understanding each ASP has related to other groups participating in the program.
+The team asked respondents to assess their understanding of the other ASP programs, mainly as a Likert-scale type response (1=no knowledge, 5=very knowledgeable).
+These surveys were also used to determine if individual groups typically partner with one another or direct producers to other groups for service.

-Follow-up surveys: Participants will be asked to complete surveys to quantify their level of knowledge gain.
-These surveys will be used to determine if individual participants learned any new information about an ASP and to quantify their intent to promote an ASP, or partner with them in the future.
-These mid-program surveys will determine if more programs should be added to foster ASP interaction, to partner on specific issues or projects, or to invite additional partner groups or advisory group participants to enhance programmatic efficiencies.
-These surveys will ask specific questions to find core programmatic areas, common funding pools and to isolate any deficiencies in delivery that may be mitigated through partnership.
+Follow-up surveys: Participants were be asked to complete surveys to quantify their level of knowledge gain.
+These surveys were designed to quantify individual participants who reported learning any new information about an ASP and to quantify their intent to promote an ASP, or partner with them in the future.
+These surveys were conducted primarily at a series of in-person programs targeting Extension faculty and staff, and other participating ASP groups at various public programs.

-Final Survey: A final survey will be conducted to determine how participation in the program impacted programmatic delivery.
-Using the initial survey for pre-program assessment, the final survey will ask specific questions to quantify if partnerships were developed, if Asp's directed clientele to reach out with another ASP and to obtain participants assessment of the program.
-To obtain accurate data, participants will be asked to tally these responses following the initial program and will be asked a series of questions to design their level of interaction and understanding “before” participating in the program and “after” participation.
+Final Survey: A final survey was conducted to determine how participation in the program impacted programmatic delivery.
+Using the initial survey for pre-program assessment, the final survey was designed to quantify the specific actions taken by program participants and to assess if any new partnerships were developed, if ASP's directed clientele to reach out to another ASP, and to obtain participants' assessment of the program.
+Program participants were asked a series of questions to assess their level of interaction and understanding “before” participating in the program and “after” participation.
+The final survey consisted of eight questions including a series of selection questions, post/pre assessment questions and a space for general comments about the program.
+The questions were designed to assess participants knowledge gained from the programs, their intention to share the information learned with others, and to quantify the interactions with clientele by ASP's to share the information presented during the programs.

 Milestones